zitelog/nbmultirag/README.md

 4) Query the system, which will transcribe the audio and video in the documents, perform OCR on the images and also describe 10 frames equally distributed in the video.
 5) You can also send a single file at a time in the chat, via upload, and the system will describe it.
 6) The system only needs an Internet connection at launch to download the models from HuggingFace, then you can also disconnect the computer.
+7) If you have problems with Tkinter, in Windows the package comes with the Python installation (https://www.python.org/)

 ## INSTRUCTIONS FOR WINDOWS SYSTEMS